In trans people, GOP candidates find latest ‘wedge issue’ | Times Leader

 In Texas, Abbott’s letter came just a week before the state’s Republican primary, the nation’s first for the 2022 cycle.
 It aligns with a recent legal opinion from state Attorney General Ken Paxton, a Republican who is also running for reelection, that is directed at gender-confirming treatments incorporating puberty blockers and hormone therapy.

-for anyone under 18 years old has been blocked by a federal judge, while other states are
+An Arkansas law banning such treatments for anyone under 18 years old has been blocked by a federal judge, while other states are considering similar legislation.

 Pushback in Texas is coming from civil liberties groups, medical professionals and district attorneys in some counties.